Best-by-feb132024/Camilla-FE-embed/README.md

 ## Hair covering 1 eye vs both eyes shown comparisson

+*Results shown were done using the V1 model and not V2*

 Here is when the output doesn't cover 1 eye with purple hair: